vilicvane/backpage/README.md

 # BackPage

-Naive web UI streaming based on React for Node.js CLI applications.
+Naive static HTML streaming based on React for Node.js CLI applications.

 ## How does it work?

 BackPage renders your React application to HTML and streams updates (**static** HTML snapshots) to your browser.

 It is designed for really simple GUI as a complementary to text logs, so **user interaction is neither supported nor its goal.**

+## Features

+- Stream static HTML from React rendering.
+- Send notification to browser.

 ## Installation